lotabout/skim/README.md

 `sk -i -c 'ag --color "{}"'`

-In the above example, the replstr `{}` will be replaced with the query you type before invoking the command.
+In the above example, the replace string `{}` will be replaced with the query you type before invoking the command.
 Use `-I <replstr>` to change replstr if you want.

+For example, with the input "hello" in interactive mode, `skim` will replace the above command with `ag --color "hello"` and invoke it.

+If you want to further narrow down the result returned by the command, press `Ctrl-Q` to toggle interactive mode.

 ## Fields support